 All employees are encouraged to register for sick days if it happens even on the holidays.
 Workers are expected to prioritize their health and take time to recover.
 In that case, the employer must be informed immediately again, but you must go to the doctor on the first day of vacation and not after the 3rd like in the regular situation.

-Thus, you must get a sick note on the first day of being sick on holidays, or the first day you want to register as sick, the rest will be counted as a normal vacation.
+Thus, you must get a sick note on the first day of being sick on holiday, or the first day you want to register as sick, the rest will be counted as a normal vacation.

 Be aware that not all certificates from abroad meet German legal requirements to be legit proof, but you must be fine with the EU.
 It’s important to ensure that the certificate documents the illness AND the incapacity to work.
 This is crucial because only those who are unable to work can save their holidays.